 According to Traditional Chinese Medicine, sexual dysfunctions generally originate from not having enough yang in your life.
 The best way to treat the problem is to take strengthening tonics and supplements that target the kidneys and liver, where our energy comes from.
 Here are a few ways to get your qi juices flowing.

 Perhaps one of the more famous revitalization tools of the lot, Chinese have long treasured this root for its mystical powers.
 Some say it’s the human shape that makes it particularly good for our bodies.
 We don’t buy that, but we do hear that ginseng relaxes muscles and improves blood flow to… vital areas.
-The most expensive stuff in the world is collected wild from deep within Dongbei Province.
+The most expensive stuff is collected wild from deep within China's Dongbei region.
 Over-harvesting has led to its rarity, and a single root can go for as much as RMB18,000.

 With a name like that, need we say more?
 Legend has it that 2,000 years ago, a Chinese farmer tending his herd of goats noticed the flock seemed more inclined to proliferate after feeding on this herb.
 It didn’t take long for him to investigate and TCM doctors now say that, when imbibed in a fortifying tonic, this randy plant not only increases libido in men and women, it can also help gentlemen with any plumbing issues they might be experiencing.
 Bottoms up!